Managing Groups

 The Delinea Platform has two predefined groups:

-• Everybody: All platform users belong to the Everybody group, and through that group membership they inherit the Platform User role, with permissions to log in to the Delinea Platform, access their secrets, launch PRA sessions, and view their own session recordings.
+• Everybody: All platform users belong to the Everybody group.
+Through that group membership they inherit the Platform User role, with permissions to log in to the Delinea Platform, access their secrets, launch PRA sessions, and view their own session recordings.
 The Everybody group cannot be renamed or deleted.

 • System Administrator: Platform users who belong to the System Administrator group inherit the Platform Admin role, with all administrative permissions.
 When the Delinea Platform is first installed, the user account that is created automatically belongs to the System Administrator group.
 The System Administrator group cannot be renamed or deleted.